 Utah DUI Laws

-What you're facing, what the deadlines are, and the questions your attorney needs to answer — specific to Utah (UT) law.
+What you are facing, the deadlines that bind you, and the questions an attorney needs to answer — under Utah (UT) DUI law.

 BAC Limit